 Components aren’t unique to documentation.
-Most of the products for which we write documentation have embraced componentization.
+Many products have embraced componentization.

 Let’s take the example of a car.
 If your transmission fails, you will probably replace or repair the transmission rather than buy a new car.
 The vehicle manufacturer understands the importance of componentizing the product both for production speed and cost-effectiveness.

 When a car manufacturer builds a new car, they are NOT creating a bespoke piece of art.
-They are selecting from an assortment of new and existing parts and then assembling those into a vehicle.
-By assembling from components, the manufacturer increases their production speed and they reuse the same components for different models.
+They are selecting from an assortment of new and existing parts and then assemble those into a vehicle.
+By assembling from components, the manufacturer increases their production speed and reuses the same components for different models.